shrinerb/shrine/README.md

 are being uploaded, and if you display a progress bar they can see when the upload will finish.

-The asynchronous uploads will have to go to a separate endpoint than the one where the form is submitted.
-You can use Shrine's `upload_endpoint` plugin to create a Rack app that accepts file uploads and forwards them to the specified storage.
-We want to set it up to upload to *temporary* storage (`:cache`), because we're replacing the caching step from the default synchronous workflow.
+These asynchronous uploads will have to go to an endpoint separate from the one where the form is submitted.
+This can be an endpoint in your app, or an endpoint of a cloud service.
+In either case, the uploads should go to *temporary* storage (`:cache`), to ensure there won't be any orphan files in the primary storage (`:store`).

+Once files are uploaded on the client side, their data can be submitted to the server and attached to a record, just like with raw files.
+The only difference is that they won't be additionally uploaded to temporary storage on assignment, as they were already uploaded on the client side. **Note:** By default Shrine won't extract metadata from directly uploaded files, see [this section][metadata direct uploads] for the rationale and instructions on how to opt in.

+For handling client side uploads it's recommended to use **[Uppy]**.
+Uppy is a very flexible modern JavaScript file upload library, which happens to integrate nicely with Shrine.

+### Simple direct upload

+The simplest approach is creating an upload endpoint in your app that will receive uploads and forward them to the specified storage.
+You can use the `upload_endpoint` Shrine plugin to create a Rack app that handles uploads, and mount it inside your application.

 ```rb
 Shrine.plugin :upload_endpoint